m2-farzan/ros2-supplementary-pkgbuilds/README.md

 I think this approach gives better dev experience.
 It also complies with [Archlinux princliple](https://wiki.archlinux.org/title/Arch_Linux#Principles) of simplicity:
 > Packages are only split when compelling advantages exist, such as to save disk space in particularly bad cases of waste.

+# Thoughts on semi-granular packaging

+Here's the problem with semi-granular packaging: Let package A depend on a tiny package, X. We don't refactor X to avoid clutter.
+Later we add package B that also depends on X. These two packages will have clashing files, requiring us to refactor X. In practice this happens frequently and carries us to the point that we get reluctant to adding new packages.

+A workaround is to skip the locally installed packages in `build()` step, to avoid clashing files.
+That way, if A is available (and therefore X), package B will not build X. It's an easy but dirty solution.
+For example, if package A gets removed, X will be gone and now B fails.

+So maybe semi-granular packaging is not a good option.